pattygcoding/PowerShell_Scripts/README.md

 ## Compare Diff
 Compares two files line by line and highlights the differences.
 It can also ignore timestamps if specified.

+### Dependencies
+Must have 2 named .txt files in the same directory you are executing in (see parameters)

 ### Parameters
 - `-f1`: First file to compare (default: "TestFile1.txt").
 - `-f2`: Second file to compare (default: "TestFile2.txt").